lgzz/ASKs/README.md

           [[2,5],[4,5],[5,6],[5,8]]],   #The first 10 layers use ASK_5a, and the last 3 layers use ASK_2.
 }
 ```

+## Limitations
+* We have only written the CUDA program of the forward function.
+If you also write the CUDA program of the backward function, both training and inference can be accelerated, and there is no need to validate the compressed model.
+* On the Cifar-10/100 dataset, setting the test-batch-size to 1 can achieve rel acceleration, but when the test-batch-size is greater than 1, the acceleration cannot be achieved.
+On ImageNet, acceleration cannot be achieved.
+Therefore, the CUDA program needs to be improved, and you are welcome to contribute to this.

 ## Citation

 If you find this work useful, please cite the following paper: